cjunho/cjh/README.md

 • evolution of maximum of eta against time in "data/max.csv"

-Reading the computation is as follows.
+How to Read the computation is as follows.

 • Solutions eta and Phi in pvd files are read with Paraview.